 SS Vina shipwreck

-At Brancaster Beach the shipwreck of the SS Vina can be viewed from the coast.
+Brancaster Beach was home to the shipwreck of the SS Vina, which used to be visible from the coast.
 Built in 1894 she spent her working life travelling the Baltic Trade routes before she was requisitioned for the war effort in 1940.

-**We strongly discourage you from attempting to visit the SS Vina as it is seperated from the beach by a wide, deep, fast-flowing channel of tidal water and the tide turns very quickly cutting people off from the land.
+**We strongly discourage you from attempting to visit the centre pole of the SS Vina as it is seperated from the beach by a wide, deep, fast-flowing channel of tidal water and the tide turns very quickly cutting people off from the land.

 You are putting your lives in grave danger by attempting to cross this channel to visit the wreck**